 “Though Blockchain has been touted as the answer to everything, a study of 43 solutions advanced in the international development sector has found exactly no evidence of success.”

 Man, it seems so bad you’d almost think I’d have a slide warning people about blockchain oil salesmen (they’re almost entirely men) in my talks or something…

 Professor of Mechanical Engineering.
-Working on design, robotics, engineering education, and open engineering.
-Personal account.
+Working to make engineering knowledge and education more accessible.